 I have to admit, Disney knows how to put on a show.
 The costumes were perfect.
 There was the right level of scares for little kids.
 And the sound effects were well done.

 Zoe had been familiar with the stories of Snow White and Cinderella, but not Beauty and the Beast.
-So afterwards I had to explain that although Gaston was good looking, it did not mean he was a good guy, even though that had been true regarding the nameless princes from Cinderella and Snow White
+So afterwards I had to explain that although Gaston was good looking, it did not mean he was a good guy, even though that had been true regarding the nameless princes from Cinderella and Snow White.

 So Zoe loved it, and I was glad she'd loved it, but something was bothering me.
 I had known all the stories, of course, so maybe it was something about their juxtaposition, or the quick progression from one to the other, but overall the show left me in an odd mood.